 Hand Lettering is drawing letters by hand.
 That’s a very broad, umbrella term.
 It can be any type of lettering including monoline lettering, faux calligraphy, any style.

-Brush Lettering is lettering with a paint brush like watercolor lettering.
+Brush Lettering is lettering with a paintbrush which would be watercolor lettering.
 Lettering with a brush pen is often considered brush lettering although officially it should be lettering with a brush that has actual bristles.
 Normally brush pen lettering could fit into a more broad hand lettering or modern calligraphy.

 3- Learn as much as you can about lettering